 Safeguarding Your Possessions

-in highly congested areas.
+During travel in congested areas, carry your day pack on your chest.
 Turn the pack so the zippers are

 against your chest.
 Don't feel awkward - it sends a clear